terryyizhong/Robotics/duckietown/README.md

 ## robot we used is duckietown mit
 ## the environment established by chilitag. https://github.com/chili-epfl/chilitags

+We control the robot with https://github.com/adafruit/Adafruit-Motor-HAT-Python-Library
-We modified estimated3d to detect environment and do following things:
+We modified estimated3d.cpp of chilitags to detect environment and do following things:

 do localization first